-All auditionees are required to complete an online audition application.
+All auditionees are required to complete an Audition Application, available online after November 1, 2013.
 Please make note that we do not accept the arts supplement from the Common Application.

 Please be prepared to perform:

 Prepare one selection demonstrating your technique and control on each of the following instruments that you play: snare drum, xylophone or marimba, timpani, and drum set.
 You may be asked to sight-read.
 Due to limitations of available equipment, we are unable to provide any percussion equipment in our regional audition locations in Denver, San Francisco, and Southern California.
 We will have percussion equipment available for the February 7 on campus percussion audition date.
 If you are unable to audition on campus, please contact firstname.lastname@example.org to submit a video-recorded percussion audition.

 Audition requirements for Bachelor of Arts degree, the Bachelor of Music degree in music education or music business, or for a music scholarship with a major outside of music:

 Audition requirements for the Bachelor of Music in performance:

 Prepare at least two selections with piano accompaniment representing the Classical genre, i.e., art songs or arias.
 The selections should contrast in style and in tempo.
 One selection should be in English, and the other in a foreign language.
 (Note: The English selection may be from the musical theatre repertoire.)
 Memorization is required.
 After you have performed your prepared songs, you may be asked to sing vocal exercises, tonal memory exercises, and/or to sight-read.
 If you audition on campus, an accompanist will be available.
 If you audition in a regional location, please provide your own accompanist.